tryton/tryton/trytond/doc/ref/fields.rst

    Integers can be replaced by a :class:`~trytond.pyson.PYSON` statement.
-   If digits is ``None`` or any values of the tuple is ``None``, no validation on the numbers is done.
+   If digits is ``None`` or any values of the tuple is ``None``, no validation on this part of the numbers is done.
    The tuple can be replaced by a string containing the name of a :class:`Many2One` pointing to a :class:`~trytond.model.DigitsMixin`.